spree/spree-guides/content/integration/endpoints/spree_integration.md

 ### Stock Transfer Poller

-When sent an "spree:stock_transfer:poll" message, the endpoint polls the Spree store for changes in Stock Transfers.
+When sent an "spree:stock_transfer:poll" message, the endpoint polls the Spree Commerce storefront for changes in stock transfers.

 ####Request